Flying is the fastest way to move around Japan and quickly reach the major tourist destinations.

-We support advance ticket booking for domestic flights in Japan connecting Tokyo with Sapporo in Hokkaido; Sendai in Tohoku; Nagoya, Kanazawa and Niigata in Chubu; Osaka and Kobe in Kansai; Okayama, Hiroshima and Yamaguchi in Chugoku; Fukuoka, Kumamoto and Kagoshima in Kyushu; Naha in Okinawa and many more destinations.
+We support advance ticket booking for domestic flights in Japan connecting Tokyo with Sapporo in Hokkaido, Sendai in Tohoku, Nagoya, Kanazawa and Niigata in Chubu, Osaka and Kobe in Kansai, Okayama, Hiroshima and Yamaguchi in Chugoku, Fukuoka, Kumamoto and Kagoshima in Kyushu, Naha in Okinawa and many more destinations.

-Types of airlines in Japan
+Airlines in Japan

 There are four domestic carriers operating in Japan: two full-service carriers and two low-cost carriers.